 For many women, hormonal birth control is an escape (maybe temporary and incomplete, but still an escape) from some of the more disruptive symptoms of perimenopause and menopause.
 If you're having a hard time of it, and are a good candidate for hormonal birth control (no abnormal clot risk, not a smoker, etc.), a few years on the Pill might be a good way to go.

 Why should you use birth control pills for perimenopause?

-NOTE: As Dr. Sherry told us, if you’re still having periods, erratic or otherwise, you can still get pregnant.
+NOTE: As Dr. Sherry told us about birth control delaying menopause, if you’re still having periods, erratic or otherwise, you can still get pregnant.
 So if you engage in intercourse with men, some sort of birth control is called for.
 After teens, perimenopausal women have the second highest rate of unintended pregnancies.
 Remember, however, that the Pill does NOT reduce your risk of sexually transmitted diseases like herpes, so please continue to use condoms.